acorg/slurm-pipeline/README.md

 ## Specification

-A run is schedule according to a pipeline specification file in JSON format which is given to `slurm-pipeline.py`.
+A run is scheduled according to a pipeline specification file in JSON format which is given to `slurm-pipeline.py`.
 Several examples of these can be found under [`examples`](examples).
 Here's the one from [`examples/word-count/specification.json`](examples/word-count/specification.json):

 ```json